PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/06-Ecosystem.md

 ### Integration with Source Code Control

 Python itself does not integrate with source control systems, but many of its IDEs do.
-PyCharm, for example, has a very intuitive interface with more than ten source control systems, including GitHub, CVS and Subversion.
+PyCharm, for example, has an intuitive interface to more than ten source control systems, including GitHub, CVS and Subversion.
 In PyCharm, go to File->Settings->Version Control and choose your SCC of preference.
 Once your settings are made, there's a VCS menu on the PyCharm toolbar.
 It's that easy.